< Back

 Using PDF layers:

-When the pattern PDF is opened in Adobe Reader, the layers icon can be selected to view the drop-down menu of all layers.
+When a pattern PDF is opened in Adobe Reader, a drop-down menu of all layers can be viewed by clicking the layers icon.
 Each size will be a different layer.
 Click the eye icon next to each layer to hide or view it, and then print directly from Adobe Reader in order to print only the visible layers.
 This is possible to do at a print shop, but they may have to do the step of hiding layers to skip printing them, so you will need to ask them about it.

 Many other sewing pattern companies have more detailed instructions on using PDF layers.
 Here are just a few: